 - Gurgling sounds of smells in your toilets or sinks could mean a partially blocked pipe caused by a break letting roots in.

 - Is there an area outside that seems constantly damp or forming sinkholes?
-This could be a sign of a broken or leaking pipes in that area.
+This could be a sign of broken or leaking pipes in that area.

 - Surcharging waste or water out of grates outside (or inside!) means a complete blockage that needs immediate attention.